 Alaska Winter Stars, then and now

-Fast forward nine years, and Schumacher remains happily ensconced within the Winter Stars family.
+Fast forward nine years, and Schumacher remains happily ensconced within the Alaska Winter Stars (AWS) family.

 There has historically not been a strong post-juniors program at AWS, which has led many Winter Stars athletes to move to other programs, either in Alaska or the lower 48, soon after they finish high school.
-Tyler Kornfield and Scott Patterson are two recent examples of athletes who raced for AWS through high school, then did some NCAA racing, then moved to the APU Elite Team for continued training.
-Caitlin Patterson, similarly, came up with AWS, attended the University of Vermont, then joined Craftsbury Green Racing Project.
+Tyler Kornfield and Scott Patterson are two recent examples of athletes who raced for AWS through high school, then did some NCAA racing, then moved to the APU Elite Team.

 In contrast to these examples, Schumacher ultimately decided to stay with Buron and Alaska Winter Stars after he graduated from high school in May 2018.
 The decision is readily explained by the existence of an ongoing athlete–coach relationship stretching back nearly a decade and yielding multiple strong results; in addition to that World Juniors silver, Schumacher is also a two-time Alaska state high school ski champion.
 But it was very much a reasoned decision, following a lengthy and considered process.